meilisearch/documentation/learn/configuration/instance_options.md

 **Default value**: half of the available threads **Expected value**: an integer

-Sets the maximum number of threads Meilisearch can use during indexation.
+Sets the maximum number of threads Meilisearch can use during indexing.
 By default, the indexer avoids using more than half of a machine's total processing units.
 This ensures Meilisearch is always ready to perform searches, even while you are updating an index.

 If `--max-indexing-threads` is higher than the real number of cores available in the machine, Meilisearch uses the maximum number of available cores.

-In single-core machines, Meilisearch has no choice but to use the only core available for indexation.
-This may lead to a degraded search experience during indexation.
+In single-core machines, Meilisearch has no choice but to use the only core available for indexing.
+This may lead to a degraded search experience during indexing.

 ::: danger
 Avoid setting `--max-indexing-threads` to the total of your machine's processor cores.
-Though doing so might speed up indexation, it is likely to severely impact search experience.
+Though doing so might speed up indexing, it is likely to severely impact search experience.
 :::

 ### Max TASK_DB size